drndr/multilabel-text-clf/multi_label_data/README.md

 - train_data.json: containing the data used for training
 - test_data.json: containing the data used for testing

+Note: The NYT dataset has a additional val_data.json, which contains the data used for validation.
+Only for the NYT dataset we had access to a validation split provided by the [HiAGM paper](https://github.com/Alibaba-NLP/HiAGM).

 ## Not included data (file size > 100 MB)
 - DBPedia: train_data.json (162 MB)
 - EconBiz: train_data.json (171 MB)